 Social media shares are like gold — highly desirable but in short supply.

-When someone shares one of your articles or one of your posts on social media, you get free publicity in front of all of their friends and/or followers.
+When someone shares one of your articles or posts on social media, you get free publicity in front of all their friends and/or followers.

 Unfortunately, getting shares can be a real pain — even if the content you created is share-worthy.